rails/rails/guides/source/active_record_querying.md

 Ordering
 --------

-To retrieve records from the database in a specific order, you can use the +order+ method.
+To retrieve records from the database in a specific order, you can use the `order` method.

-For example, if you're getting a set of records and want to order them in ascending order by the +created_at+ field in your table:
+For example, if you're getting a set of records and want to order them in ascending order by the `created_at` field in your table:

 ```ruby
 Client.order("created_at")
 ```

-You could specify +ASC+ or +DESC+ as well:
+You could specify `ASC` or `DESC` as well:

 ```ruby
 Client.order("created_at DESC")